Get Tech Tips

 The gas laws.
 We all learned about them in school and promptly forgot all about them.
-I really think that we need to dig our books out, dust that information off and work to understand
+I really think that we need to dig our books out, dust that information off, and work to understand and apply it.

-Since heat energy is simply another form of energy so it stands to reason that adding or removing heat energy from our system will affect the energy level of the gas molecules and ultimately the pressure exerted by them.
-Let’s return to our sample container of 1 cubic foot internal volume.
-We’re going to expend enough energy to put enough molecules into this container to raise the pressure to 100 psig at a temperature of 70°F. If we add more energy not in the form of compressing more gas but in the form of heat energy, what will happen to the pressure in the container?
+Since heat energy is simply another form of energy, so it stands to reason that adding or removing heat energy from our system will affect the energy level of the gas molecules and ultimately the pressure exerted by them.
+Let's return to our sample container of 1 cubic foot internal volume.
+We're going to expend enough energy to put enough molecules into this container to raise the pressure to 100 PSIG at a temperature of 70°F. If we add more energy, not by compressing more gas but in the form of heat energy, what will happen to the pressure in the container?

-The heat energy is going to ‘excite’ the molecules in the gas, increasing the number and force of the collisions that are occurring that are the basis of pressure existing.
-Since we’re adding energy, the pressure will rise and it will rise in a predictable and consistent way.
-The reverse is also true, if we remove energy, the pressure will drop in the same consistent and predictable
+The heat energy will ‘excite’ the molecules in the gas, increasing the number and force of the collisions that are occurring that are the basis of pressure existing.
+Since we're adding energy, the pressure will rise, and it will rise predictably and consistently.
+The reverse is also true if we remove energy, the pressure will drop in the same consistent and predictable

 Now that we understand how heat energy affects the pressure within a sealed system, we can apply this knowledge to pressure testing.
-A large number of factors are making proper leak testing at installation more important than ever and manufacturers are demanding more detailed leak testing procedures.
-Add to that the fact that our tools are more refined than old school analog gauges and a leak of even 0.5 psi over a several hour period of time is easily something a technician can spot.
+Many factors are making proper leak testing at installation more important than ever, and manufacturers are demanding more detailed leak testing procedures.
+Add to that the fact that our tools are more refined than old-school analog gauges, and a leak of even 0.5 PSI over a several-hour period of time is easily something a technician can spot.

 Let's take a look at an imaginary but fairly realistic scenario to see how this works and what it means on the ground in the field.

 New construction split system.
-Tonnage isn’t super important to this, but we just made the last brazed joint, it’s the end of a long day in the 90° heat and a nasty thunderstorm is brewing.
-Let’s get this thing pressurized and get home.
-Run the pressure up to 350 psig of nitrogen and get out of here.
-When we show up in the morning when it’s 65°F and find that the pressure has dropped almost 16 psig, that might make us a little nervous.
-We checked all of our joints with a mirror and with soap bubbles but we don’t see any leaks… where did the pressure go?
+Tonnage isn't super important to this, but we just made the last brazed joint, it's the end of a long day in the 90° heat, and a nasty thunderstorm is brewing.
+Let's get this thing pressurized and get home.
+Run the pressure up to 350 PSI of nitrogen and get out of here.
+When we show up in the morning when it’s 65°F and find that the pressure has dropped almost 16 PSIG, that might make us a little nervous.
+We checked all of our joints with a mirror and with soap bubbles, but we don't see any leaks… where did the pressure go?

-First step is for change the equation around to isolate the answer we wish to get.
+The first step is to change the equation around to isolate the answer we wish to get.

 P2= T2 (P1/T1)

 Now, we have a simple equation we can plug our numbers into and get the answer, right?
 Not quite yet.
 We have one more step before we get the calculators out.
-We need to convert the pressure and temperature valves that we have to absolute pressure and temperature readings, so add 14.7 to the pressure and 492 to the temperature to get to absolute scales
+We need to convert the pressure and temperature valves that we have to absolute pressure and temperature readings, so add 14.7 to the pressure and 459.76° (Rankine scale) to the temperature to get to absolute scales.